 Click Here to View Homes for Sale in Reston

 Just across the Potomac River from Washington, D.C., Arlington offers the closest location for anyone that wants to live near the city.
-Home to about 227,000 people, Arlington is home to several "urban village" communities such as Shirlington, Clarendon, Courthouse, Ballston (to name a few).
-Arlington is rich in history and home to national landmarks such as the Pentagon, Arlington Cemetery and Iwo Jima.
-Public transportation in Arlington is widely available with the Metro serving 3 lines (Blue, Yellow & Orange) making it an ideal location for commuters.
-With great nightlife, restaurants, parks and schools, Arlington offers an urban-like feel with plenty of attractions for both singles and families.
+Home to about 227,000 people, Arlington is home to several "urban village" communities such as Shirlington, Clarendon, Courthouse, and Ballston (to name a few), Arlington is rich in history and home to national landmarks such as the Pentagon, Arlington Cemetery, and Iwo Jima.
+Public transportation in Arlington is widely available with the Metro serving 3 lines (Blue, Yellow and Orange) making it an ideal location for commuters.
+With great nightlife, restaurants, parks and schools.
+Arlington offers an urban-like feel with plenty of attractions for both singles and families.

 Click Here to View Homes for Sale in Arlington

 Known for its national park overlooking the Potomac River, Great Falls attracts hikers, kayakers, and sighseers alike.
 With a population of about 15,000, Great Falls was ranked #1 in the nation for "top earning towns" in 2011 and is more sparse than most Northern Virginia communities, making it ideal for buyers looking for land, open space, and privacy.
 With all of the beautiful landscape and scenery Great Falls is a hidden gem only 16 miles from Washington, D.C.

 Click Here to View Homes for Sale in Great Falls